 These properties reflect and illustrate the challenges that Cesar Chavez and the farm labors faced in a new political climate and their responses, beginning with a renewed grapes boycott called to raise awareness of the dangers of pesticides and ending with Chavez's death in 1993.
 Most of these properties are located in California, though the national scope of Chavez's efforts and the union's activities indicates that other properties will be found throughout the country.
-Associated properties include homes, ranches (some of them the sites of pesticide poisonings), march routes, sites of rallies, and centers such as the Pesticide Education Center in San Francisco.
+Associated properties include homes, ranches (some of them the sites of pesticide poisonings), march routes, and sites of rallies.

-Table 2 -1: Properties / Associat ted with Ce ement
+Table 2-1: Prop perties with Co nfirmed A Association bor Movem ent

-Historic Contex t
+Historic Context

 Property/Site City/Town (or proximate) Properties associated with Cesar Chavez's early life and formative experiences between 1927 and 1952.
 2. Properties associated with the development of the agricultural industry, agricultural labor, and agricultural labor activism in the American West before 1960.
 3. Properties associated with Cesar Chavez's education as a community organizer and the emergence of Dolores Huerta between 1952 and 1962.
 Properties associated with the organization of the Farm Workers Association between 1962 and 1965.
 5. Properties associated with the Delano grape strike, 1965 to 1970.
 6. Properties associated with the Salinas strike, the fight against the Teamsters, and agricultural labor laws between 1970 and 1975.
 7. Properties associated with the modernization of the United Farm Workers and the broadening of the farm labor movement between 1975 and 1984.
 8. Properties associated with Cesar Chavez and the farm labor movement in a new era, 1984 to 1993.

-San Francisco-Oak land, CA Area
+San Francisco-Oak

 East Bay Huelga Oakland √

-Headquarters , ,
+Headquarters

 NFWA Office San Francisco ✓

 San Francisco San ✓

 Labor Temple St. Paul's Convent Francisco San

 (Boycott House) Francisco ✓

-San Jose-San Juar as, CA A rea l l
+San Jose-San Juar as, CA A rea l.

 Monterey County Salinas ,

 Jail ✓

-Mexican American Political Association Office Salinas ✓
+Mexican American Political Association Office Salinas √

 UFW Legal Offices Salinas ✓

-Hartnell Community College Athletic Field Salinas ~
+Hartnell Community College Athletic Field Salinas √

 San Jerardo Cooperative Salinas ✓

-Chavez Family Residence (Scharff Avenue) San Jose √ ✓
+Chavez Family Residence (Scharff Avenue) San Jose ✓ ✓

 Cesar and Helen Chavez Family Residence (Summer Street) San Jose ✓

 CSO Office (Santa Clara Street) San Jose ✓

 CSO Office (Jackson Avenue) San Jose ✓

 McDonnell Hall, Our Lady of Guadalupe Church San Jose ✓

 Cesar and Helen Chavez Family Residence (Wabash Avenue) San Jose ✓

 Mexican Heritage Plaza Site San Jose ✓